stephenjohnlimb/boot2/AgileDevelopment.md

 Obviously here the logic is some simple it does not really matter, but we need to focus on design and isolation of these elements being developed.

-So here it is the [UserIdentifierValidator.java](src/main/java/com/example/boot2/domain/UserIdentifierValidator.java):
+So here it is the UserIdentifierValidator:
 ```
 ...
 public interface UserIdentifierValidator {